 Furthermore, by developing a program that employs a social constructivist approach to learning design, the program also fosters a community of practice whereby students work together to:

-Among this group, there were 223 personal interactions in the form of comments between students.
-These comments coincided with activities where students were expected to share an artifact of learning and seek feedback.
+As of November 2021, there were 347 personal interactions in the form of comments between students.
+These comments coincided with activities where students were expected to share an artefact of learning and seek feedback.